CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

         3. Open Manufacturing Order (1), click the Layout Designer icon (2), select the desired layout (3), then click Set as Default and confirm with OK:

             ![Default Manufacturing Order](./media/task-activities/default-manufacturing-order.webp)
-        4. A preview of the Manufacturing Order, generated based on the default layout, will now be available in PDC under Task Tile → Manufacturing Order preview icon.
+        4. A preview of the Manufacturing Order, generated based on the default layout, will now be available in CompuTec PDC under Task Tile → Manufacturing Order preview icon.
         5. To view the Manufacturing Order preview, database credentials must be entered.
 To avoid entering them each time, you can save the credentials in the  [application settings](../../administrator-guide/setting-up-the-application/overview.md).
     </div>
 </details>